MicrosoftDocs/dynamics365smb-docs/business-central/finance-how-setup-report-intrastat.md

 >
 > When you add a tariff number that has a defined **Unit of Measure** value to the item, [!INCLUDE [prod_short](includes/prod_short.md)] automatically adds a new unit of measure to the **Item Units of Measure** value for the item.
 The **Qty. per Unit of Measure** value is based on the **Quantity Rounding Precision** field.

 ## Automate the process of inheriting the Country of Origin for Items

 > [!NOTE]
-> If the user wants to use the *Country of Origin* inheritance from the purchase document to the sale invoice, this is only possible using *Item Tracking Lines*.
-Othewise, the system will use the default value.
+> If the user wants to use the *Country of Origin* inheritance from the purchase document to the sales invoice, this is only possible using *Item Tracking Lines*.
+Otherwise, the system won't use the default value.

 ### How to set up